kaandesu/deck-crawler/itinerary.md

 - basic ui design
 - creating the borders between the different views (3d view, deck, stats etc)
 - world's simplest main menu
-- thinking about the style and story every once in a during bath or cooking

 NOTES: